Dunelands

 With time, these areas were probably joined by small tree species such as kānuka, mānuka, ngaio, and akeake, and then by larger species such as pōhutukawa in the north and southern rātā in wetter southern districts.
 With continued stability, these dunelands probably would develop into a forest similar to that on adjacent landscapes.
 For example, the pre-human forest on the sand spit at Mangawhai contained tōtara, mataī, lacebark, maire and tītoki.

-The natural expected range* of dunelands is 146,202 hectares along the west coast of Northland, Auckland, Waikato and Manawatu and along the coast of Canterbury and Southland.
+The projected natural range of dunelands is 146,202 hectares along the west coast of Northland, Auckland, Waikato and Manawatu and along the coast of Canterbury and Southland.

 More information: Coastal Restoration Trust